Sizing Guide and FAQ

 How do I know which muzzle brake I need?

-Once your thread pitch is determined, you need to find a Muzzle brake that has an exit hole LARGER than the caliber of the rifle.
+Once your thread pitch is determined, you need to find a Muzzle brake that has an exit hole/model number LARGER than the caliber of the rifle.
 Our model numbers (JT-250, JT-300 and so on) indicate the exit hole diameter.

 For example a JT-250 has a .250 exit hole.
 It is CRITICAL you only shoot calibers SMALLER than the exit hole.
 The consumer is responsible for assuring the exit hole clearance is ATLEAST .020" of an inch.
 For example the MAX fit for the JT-250 would be a .230 Caliber.
 Stay .020 Under.